-The Dixi factory, based in Eisenach in the central region of Thuringia, had considerable production facilities at their disposal with a workforce of around 1200.
+The Dixi factory, based in Eisenach in the central region of Thuringia, had considerable production facilities at their disposal along with a well trained workforce of around 1200.

-BMW quickly dropped the Austin 7 title, naming their new model the Dixi which, upon release in 1928, became the company's first production car.
+BMW wasted little time in dropping the Austin 7 title, naming their new model the Dixi which , upon release in 1928, became the company's first production car.

 The original Dixis were powered by a 743cc four-cylinder engine capable of producing 15 horsepower.

 The following year, BMW released an updated version of the Dixi, the DA/2.
 Among the improvements and innovations that the new version boasted were an all-steel body and 4-wheel brakes.